kamicavi/words/_posts/2023-10-09-poem-next-chapter.md

 ---
 layout: post
-title: a poem, of sorts: the next chapter
+title: 'a poem, of sorts: the next chapter'
 slug: poem-next-chapter
 ---